 Within each virtual field trip, your students will learn about the location, history, and significant facts and features.
 Google Earth is amazing, as students are able to view ancient ruins up close with 360 degree views.
 I have chosen specific location points within Google Earth that make the most sense and allow for the best experience.
 Direct links are included that set your students up for success and is hassle-free for you.

 All of the response questions within Google Slides are EDITABLE.
-I know that there are diverse learning needs, and by providing the questions in an editable format, this allows educators to tailor the virtual field trip to student needs as well as specific curriculum study.
+I know that there are different learning needs, and by providing the questions in an editable format, this allows educators to tailor the virtual field trip to student needs as well as specific curriculum study.
 While this is set up with short answer responses, questions could easily be modified to various formats.

 This resource is aligned to the Washington State Social Studies Standards for 6th Grade World History: